az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/build-tools.md

 ## Local Documentation

-Running our documentation locally requires the use of Jekyll, a decently flexible static site generator that provides us: basic includes, Markdown-based files, templates, and more.
+Running our documentation locally requires the use of Hugo, a decently flexible static site generator that provides us: basic includes, Markdown-based files, templates, and more.
 Here's how to get it started:

-1. Run through the [tooling setup](#tooling-setup) above to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. Run through the [tooling setup](#tooling-setup) above to install Hugo (the site builder).
 2. From the root `/arizona-bootstrap` directory, run `npm run docs-serve` in the command line.
 3. Open `http://localhost:9001` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).
+Learn more about using Hugo by reading its [documentation](https://gohugo.io/).

 ## Troubleshooting